cloudnativetrainings/trainings/kubernetes_advanced/09_ingress.md

 # Expose the Deployment
 kubectl expose deployment blue
 ```
-4. Change the content of the file `/usr/share/nginx/html/index.html` in the Pod `red`.
+4. Change the content of the file `/usr/share/nginx/html/index.html` in the Pod `blue`.
 You have to install vim upfront.
 ```html
 <!DOCTYPE html><html><body style="background-color:blue;"></body></html>
 ```